Nextome/nextome.github.io/docs/Nextome Map View/nextomeMapViewClass.md

     ```kotlin
     fun setOnMapTap(callback: (Double, Double) -> Unit){ this.onMapTap = callback }
     fun setOnMapLongPress(callback: (Double, Double) -> Unit){ this.onMapLongPress = callback }
+    fun onPointerDown(callback: (Double, Double) -> Unit){ this.onPointerDown = callback }
     ```
 === "iOS"
     ```swift
     private var onMapTap: ((Double, Double) -> Void)? = nil
     private var onMapLongPress: ((Double, Double) -> Void)? = nil
+    private var onPointerDown: ((Double, Double) -> Void)? = nil
     ```

+The difference between OnMapTap, onMapLongPress and OnPointerDown is based on the release of the finger.
+When the finger is on the screen, the onPointerDown is fired.
+When the finger is released from the screen, the onMapTap is fired.
+If the finger il released after more then one second, the onMapLongPress is fired.

 ### Marker Events